Costa Rica Prices and Cost of Living

 - Because earthquake protection is included in the standard Costa Rica policy, and California required a separate policy, our overall cost dropped significantly, going from $1800 per year to about $900.

-- A good automobile insurance policy for us (2014 Toyota RAV4) runs about $700 per year.
-Most automatically include roadside assistance.
+- A good automobile insurance policy for us (2014 Toyota RAV4) runs about $650 per year.
+Most policies automatically include roadside assistance.
 For us, this is half of what it was in California.

 - Electricity is expensive, similar to San Diego.
-In hot regions where air conditioning is required such as beach communities, it is not unusual is have a bill of $200-300 USD per month.
-In the Central Valley and surrounding foothills, AC is not needed and monthly electricity costs are very low, probably in the $30-60 range depending on lifestyle.
+In hot regions such as the beach communities, where air conditioning during dry season is required, it is not unusual is have a bill of $200-300 USD per month.
+In the Central Valley and surrounding foothills, AC and heating is not needed and monthly electricity costs are very low, probably in the $30-60 range depending on lifestyle.

 - Electricity is about 16 cents per KWh.